 As a student at UC Berkeley, I wrote essays, research papers, reflection papers, and food articles for Spoon University.
 I took short fiction writing courses and wrote two theses.
 The first, “The Persistence of the Dream: Tracing the Shakespearean Icon Through Two BBC Adaptations,” was written during an English 190 research seminar in my third year.
 The second was an honors thesis titled “Romanticization and Reality: How Fan Engagement in Three Contemporary Adaptations of Jane Austen’s Pride and Prejudice Speaks to the Strength of Austen’s Legacy,” written during my fourth year.

 After graduation, I worked shortly as a content writer at a media marketing company before becoming a project manager in marketing and communications at the Cal Alumni Association.
 I continue to write—mostly for myself now—but continue to occasionally publish on my blog.

-Inspiration, however, can be fleeting.
-If you have any ideas and would like to see it come to life, I would love to hear your thoughts.
-Feel free to contact me at any of my social media sites or simply complete the form below, if you are ever so inclined.
+Inspiration can be fleeting.
+If you have any ideas you’d like to see it come to life, I would love to hear your thoughts.
+Feel free to hit me up via social media or fill out the form below, if you are ever so inclined.